Sea View Pediatrics follows the immunization guidelines recommended by the American Academy of Pediatrics (AAP).

 Our Vaccine Philosophy

-Our practice believes that all children should receive the recommended vaccines according to the guidelines provided by the AAP and the CDC.
+Our practice believes that all children should receive the recommended vaccines according to the guidelines provided by the AAP.
 Vaccines are safe and effective in preventing diseases and health complications in children and young adults.
 Regular vaccinations help children ward off infections, and are administered as one of the safest and best methods of disease prevention.

 We are happy to discuss your concerns about vaccines at your child’s next visit.